Shadow-Develops/extramenu/README.md

 # Editing / Re-Uploading

 If you are planning to edit then re-upload this script you can.
-You **_can not_** claim it as your own script though, cedit us.<br>
+You **can not** claim it as your own script though, cedit us.
 > Please read over the license for more information.

 --------